 By high school age, we had moved to Redding.
 I started out ok, then became a slacker, but dedicated my high school years to studying mechanical drawing.
 After high school, U.S. Marine Corps; manual labor jobs.
 And then in 2004, I became dad to a wonderful daughter, and for the next decade or so I stayed home to raise her, using free time to study arts (and cooking) through self-guided instruction, primarily focusing photography because I gravitated to the technical aspects (f/stops, focal distances, focal lengths, etc.).
-As she rose through the grades, more time freed up for me, and after a thrid attempt at college, I earned a degree in computer aided drafting design (2018 - CADD, mechanical discipline) through Tidewater Community College in Virginia.
+As she rose through the grades more time freed up for me, and after a thrid attempt at college, I earned a degree in computer aided drafting design - 2018; CADD, mechanical discipline - through Tidewater Community College in Virginia.
 Turned out though that, a job that required sitting at a desk for hours would cause my back to feel worse than it did already had from a prior injury.
-Still I immensely enjoyed the design aspect of CADD.
-So I headed back to TCC to study a more tangible subject: ceramics, and fell for the clay art immediately.
+Still I immensely enjoyed the design aspect of CADD, particularly 3d modeling.
+So I headed back to TCC to study a more tangible subject: ceramics, and fell for the tangible aspect of clay art immediately.
 Instead of working through a screen, still utilizing my drawing/design skills, I was working with my hands (and in three dimensions!) with seemingly limitless creative possibilities.

 While studying there I met an amazing team of staff and students.
-And towards the end of my time there, I accepted an opportunity to work at the TCC Visual Arts Center campus as the ceramic instructor’s studio assistant.
-That is where, for the next year, I learned pertinent skills required for several behind-the-scenes aspects of operating a studio.
-Some examples include: kiln troubleshooting and repair, glaze mixing, kiln firing, preparing demonstration materials, all the while maintaining a clean, safe, and organized work environment.
-During the Spring 2019 semester I took on the additional responsibility as the Student Art League Vice President, in that time we organized a donation drive, participated in multiple educational demonstrations, and managed several student sales opportunities.
+And towards the end of my time there, I accepted an opportunity to work at the TCC Visual Arts Center as a ceramic studio assistant.
+There I learned pertinent skills required for several behind-the-scenes aspects of operating a studio.
+Some examples include: kiln troubleshooting and repair, glaze mixing, kiln firing, preparing demonstration materials, all the while helping to maintain a clean, safe, and organized work environment.
+During the Spring 2019 semester I accepted the additional responsibility as the Student Art League Vice President, in that time we organized a donation drive, participated in multiple student/community engagements, and helped to arrange and manage student sales opportunities.
 Things were going well, I was sober; then I wasn't, again; I was there, then I wasn't, again.
 I am sorry.
 I am not drinking, again, and trying to live right again.
 For any hurt I caused, I am sorry.

-One last thing before I end, I have to take this moment to give due credit to my wonderful family, amazing group of friends, and incredible teachers that have encouraged me to pursue the arts.
-I am eternally grateful for their instruction and support.
+One last thing before I end, I have to take this moment to give due credit to my wonderful family, amazing group of friends, and incredible teachers that have encouraged me to pursue design and the arts.
+I am and always will be eternally grateful for their instruction and support.